arminc/arminc.github.io/_posts/2008-11-13-stopping-kvm-to-load-or-removing-kvm-in-ubuntu.md

   - ubuntu
   - virtualbox
   - vmware
+description: hen I was working with VirtualBox and Vmware server I found out that if I enabled my hardware virtualization everything would freeze.
+So how com?
 ---
 When I was working with VirtualBox and Vmware server I found out that if I enabled my hardware virtualization everything would freeze.
 So how com?

 You have probably heard about kvm (kernel-based Virtual Machine) that is available in Ubuntu.
-It&#8217;s used for creating virtual machines in ubuntu.
-It works nice but I wanted to use Vmware server, and this is where things go down.<!--more-->
+It's used for creating virtual machines in ubuntu.
+It works nice but I wanted to use Vmware server, and this is where things go down.

 When I am working with Vmware server and my hardware virtualization off everything works fine, but at this point I can not use the option to also have 64bit guests on my 64bit host.
 So what do I do, I enable the hardware virtualization.
 You can guess what happens next, when I try to start an installation or already made virtual machine in Vmware server my PC freezes.